vlatan/population-crash/README.md

 and at least one of her partners was not sterile they will produce female children that carry the CRISPR gene and male children that are sterile.
 Otherwise if the female parent has no CRISPR gene they will produce healthy offspring.

-This simulation, as it is, shows that in order to crash a population, in every cycle you need to introduce as little as 1.6% females of the initial female population with edited genes .
+This simulation, as it is, shows that in order to crash a population, in every cycle you need to introduce as little as 1.6% females of the initial female population with edited genes.

 You must first assure though that the constants are adjusted as such that the population will not crush by itself due to death rate being higher than the birth rate.